stefanfoulis/django-notifyme/docs/notification_types.rst

             """
             perform any context altering actions before the notification is rendered.
 At this point the active language will be set correctly for the user.
 This is where language specific stuff for the context can be changed.
-            This context is shared for all users receiving the notice.
+            This context is shared for all users receiving the notification.
             """
             context = super(PrinterOnFireNotification, self).get_context(language=language)
             if language=='de':